Blog

 Speach Bubble IllustrationGlow Blog Banner

-Becoming an app-chain
+Becoming a custom blockchain app-chain

 • Make specific use-case tradeoffs – Some dАpps are willing to sacrifice speed for lower costs, while others would do the opposite.
 The point is, with app-chains you can do any tradeoff that makes sense for your use-case and users.